Marketing Cloud, Trailhead...

-Before delving into the benefits CRM software offers to small businesses, let’s first talk about what types of businesses won’t benefit from utilising a CRM program.
+Before delving into the benefits CRM software offers to small businesses, let’s first talk about what types of businesses won’t benefit from utilizing a CRM program.
 Typically, businesses that are ready to scale and serve dozens to hundreds of clients are ready for CRM.
 So, businesses that only handle a few clients at a time, or that have virtually no repeat customers, won’t necessarily find value in full-package CRM.
 However, some businesses with only a few clients may benefit from one or two analytic features CRM offers.
 Plus, businesses with few clients now, may start to grow and have need of further CRM in the future.
-It really depends on the needs and outlook for the individual business to determine whether CRM would be useful for them.
+It really depends on the needs and outlook for the individual business to determine whether or not CRM would be useful for them.

 You may need CRM if:

 - Notes on clients are all stored differently and aren’t easily accessible to everyone

 - Multiple employees work with the same client

 - You would like to improve your customer service

 - Your conversion rate isn’t where you’d like it to be